rlucente-se-jboss/ib-fips-stig/README.md

     name = "scap-security-guide"
     version = "*"

-Comment out the following stanza, as this package is not available in the standard CentOS Stream repositories.
+Comment out the following stanza, as this package is not available in the standard RHEL repositories.

     # [[packages ]]
     # name = "MFEhiplsm"